DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

         type: "percent" // 123%
         type: "currency" // $1

-    You can specify the [precision](/Documentation/ApiReference/Common/Object_Structures/format/#precision) property for decimal numbers.
+    You can specify the [precision](/Documentation/ApiReference/Common/Object_Structures/format/#precision) property for fractional numbers.

     If you want to apply a different format, you can implement the [formatter](/api-reference/50%20Common/Object%20Structures/format/formatter.md '/Documentation/ApiReference/Common/Object_Structures/format/#formatter') and [parser](/api-reference/50%20Common/Object%20Structures/format/parser.md '/Documentation/ApiReference/Common/Object_Structures/format/#parser') functions or specify a custom format string as described below.
 For example, you can use this functionality to enable [large number formats](/Documentation/ApiReference/Common/Object_Structures/format/#type).